Etienne223/cookieclicks/README.md

-# Welcome to "Cookie clickss"
+# Welcome to "Cookie Kisser"

 ## Progression